Demystifying Therapy · · 19 min read

 Explore Key DBT Skills for Anxiety Relief

-DBT encompasses four essential skill sets crucial for managing anxiety:
+DBT encompasses four essential skill sets crucial for anxiety relief:

 3. Emotion Regulation: This ability emphasizes understanding and managing intense emotions.
 It involves identifying emotions, reducing vulnerability to negative feelings, and enhancing positive emotional experiences.
 Effective emotion regulation can lessen distress and promote a more balanced emotional state.
 Have you noticed how emotions can sometimes feel overwhelming?
 Learning to regulate them can bring a sense of calm and clarity.